bluesky/bluesky-mpl/README.rst

 .. code-block:: bash

-   bluesky-browser --generate-config
+   bluesky-mpl --generate-config

 and edit it.
-The ``bluesky-browser`` will automatically discover and apply the configuration file if it located in the current directory where ``bluesky-browser`` is run.
+The ``bluesky-mpl`` will automatically discover and apply the configuration file if it located in the current directory where ``bluesky-mpl`` is run.
 (In the future we will add a proper search path with other standard locations.)

 Intended Scope